 As a result, CPT code 31500 can now be paid independently of CPT codes 32000, CPT 32002, and CPT 32020, which is fantastic news.
 Although modifier -51 is not necessary for the previous codes, further modifiers may require for these respiratory treatments.

-Thoracentesis (the evacuation of fluid from the peritoneal cavity) costs an average of $1,454 in cash across all locations.
+Thoracentesis (fluid evacuation from the peritoneal cavity) costs an average of $1,454 in cash across all locations.
 Medicare eventually revised its policies and stopped covering emergency room elective thoracentesis.

 Regardless of the hospital’s agreement, the patient may force to use ultrasound guidance whether or not the therapy requires it.
 The hospital successfully merged the thoracentesis treatment with an outpatient operation and ultrasound imaging.
 The hospital benefited from the high outpatient surgery fee and the technical price for the odd unnecessary scan.